Privacy Policy

 Complaints:

-• UK: Information Commissioner’s Office (ICO)
+• United Kingdom: Information Commissioner's Office (ICO)

-• EU: your local supervisory authority
+• European Union: your local supervisory authority.

 For questions about this Privacy Notice or personal data processing: